highchair/artinruins-com/_property/new-england-butt.md

 ### Current Events

 [Pearl Street Lofts](http://armorymanagement.com/pearl-street-lofts/){:target="_blank"} occasionally has units for sale or for rent and is managed through the Armory Management Company.
-Sister properties include Rising Sun Mills, AlCo, the Plant, and Calendar Mills, all along Valley STreet.
+Sister properties include Rising Sun Mills, AlCo, the Plant, and Calendar Mills, all along Valley Street.

 ### History